Shane-dev-create/simple_shell/README.md

 ## Description

-simple_shell is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+<b>simple_shell</b> is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
 The goal is to replicate the workings of the standard UNIX command line interpreter as best we can.

 [Back To The Top](#simple_shell)